wso2/choreo-samples/spotify_new_release_to_sms/readme.md

-Use template (Spotify New Release to SMS) to receive SMS notifications on new Spotify releases by your favorite artist.
+# Spotify New Release to SMS
 ## Use Case

-Using this template you can keep in touch with your music.
+Using this sample you can keep in touch with your music.
 Whenever a new release is added to Spotify by your favorite artist we will send a sms alert to you with the link to the album.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/github_issue_to_gsheet <newProjectName>`
 * Spotify account.
 * SMS enabled phone number.